Triston Casas Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks ninth in the league with a collective nine strikeouts per nine innings.
+- The Yankees pitching staff is ninth in MLB with a collective nine strikeouts per nine innings.

-- The Yankees have the 13th-ranked team ERA among all league pitching staffs (4.05).
+- The Yankees' 4.08 team ERA ranks 13th among all league pitching staffs.

-- Yankees pitchers combine to rank 19th in baseball in home runs given up (150 total, 1.2 per game).
+- Yankees pitchers combine to allow 151 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- The righty last appeared in relief on Saturday, when he threw five innings against the Miami Marlins, allowing one earned run while giving up three hits.
+- His last time out came on Sunday against the Miami Marlins, when the righty went six innings, surrendering two earned runs while giving up six hits.

-- The 25-year-old has an ERA of 4.91, with 6.8 strikeouts per nine innings, in 15 games this season.
-Opponents have a .246 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.